-Chrysler Pt Cruiser owners have reported 12 problems associated with power steering fluid (under the steering category).
+Chrysler Pt Cruiser owners have reported 14 problems related to power steering fluid (under the steering category).

-The VIN of this vehicle was 3C8FY78G25_.
-Tl- the vehicle is a 2005 Chrysler Pt Cruiser.
+Tl- the contact owns a 2005 Chrysler Pt Cruiser.
 The contact stated that the vehicle made a loud whining sound and that the steering began to get tough.
 The contact found that the power steering fluid was leaking and took the vehicle to the dealer.
 The dealer stated the hose to the steering needed to be replaced, but even though there was a NHTSA recall number: 04vv268000 (steering: hydraulic power assist: hose, piping, and connections), the vehicle was not included.
 The failure mileage was 100,000 and the current mileage was 150,000.
 Rl.
-This power steering fluid issue occurred 05/05/10.

 See all problems of the 2005 Chrysler Pt Cruiser.

-The reporting person's vehicle is a 2004 Chrysler Pt Cruiser.
+The contact owns a 2004 Chrysler Pt Cruiser.
 The contact stated that while driving approximately 45 mph, the steering became difficult to maneuver.
 The vehicle was taken to an independent mechanic for a diagnostic test.
 The mechanic stated that the power steering pressure hose would have to be replaced because it was fractured and was causing steering fluid to leak.
 The vehicle was repaired.
 After the repair, the failure occurred a second time.
 The vehicle was taken to another mechanic for a diagnostic test.
 The mechanic stated that the power steering pressure hose would have to be replaced a second time.
 There was a recall under NHTSA campaign id number: 04v268000 (steering:hydraulic power assist:hose, piping, and connections) that may be related to the failure.
 The manufacturer was made aware of the failure and stated that the VIN was not included in the recall.
 The vehicle was not repaired.
 The approximate failure mileage was 68,000.
-This power steering fluid problem happened on 07/30/09.

 See all problems of the 2004 Chrysler Pt Cruiser.

-The vehicle involved is a 2005 Chrysler Pt Cruiser convertible.
 Took 2005 pt convertible for oil change, mechanic informed me I was very low on power steering fluid, he refilled it.
 Gradually began noticing whining/groaning sound when turning, the tighter the turn the worse the sound.
 Sound increasingly became more frequent.
 Returned to mechanic (a different one) and he said I was out of steering fluid.
 I informed him that it had been filled about a month ago.
 Going from memory here. . .
 He checked for leak and found none, and refilled.
 Problem continued to increase until the power steering stopped completely and I could barely turn the car.
 Returned to previous mechanic to find that the hose had popped off.
 He reattached.
 A couple months later when turning left I heard an odd sound, can't really describe.
 Within a week the groaning was back, hose had popped off again, and fluid ran out in a matter of days.
 The mechanic again reattached and said something about the way the equipment is arranged under the hood, causes something to rub against the power steering hose, causing it to detach.
 This ordeal was repeated 3 times within about a year.
 I was finally able to pin down the type of movement that caused the hose to come off. . .
 Turning left while at an incline or decline.
 Through-out all this (I am not good with cars and am a girl) I ended up needing to replace the steering column.
 I wish I had thought to check into this sooner as I see this is not an isolated problem.
-This problem occurred on Sep.
-15, 2007.

 See all problems of the 2007 Chrysler Pt Cruiser.

-The car involved is a 2004 Chrysler Pt Cruiser.
-The vehicle had a crash.
-The vehicle's vehicle identification number (VIN) is 3C4FY58B54_.
 On July 7, 2004, I had an coming out of a parking lot when all of a sudden my steering wheel became very hard to turn and I hit a pole on the right side of my vehicle.
 When I informed daimler Chrysler of the accident, they had an investigator tow my car to mancari's Chrysler Jeep in crestwood, illinois on July 15, 2004 to inpect the damages.
 When finished, the investigator called me and told me that Chrysler would contact me regarding the damages.
 After the investigator contacted me, I called daimler Chrysler about two times a week asking for a status and would get put on hold for a long time only to be told that my file is still under review.
 When I asked for a manager, they would tell me no one is available.
 In addition, I sent emails to get to Chrysler to get a response.
 One response was about contacting Chrysler financial.
 I called and spoke to a mr. Lambert and he gave me an extension on my car payment until September 2004.
-I told mr. Lambert I do not feel safe in the Pt Cruiser due to my accident and articles that I found.
-This power steering fluid issue occurred July 7, 2004. .
+I told mr. Lambert I do not feel safe in the Pt Cruiser due to my accident and articles that I found. .
 Read more...

-The car involved was a 2002 Chrysler Pt Cruiser.
-The VIN of this Pt Cruiser is 3C85Y68B82_.
 While the vehicle was parked, the consumer noticed fluid leaking from underneath the vehicle.
 The vehicle was taken to the dealer for inspection numerous times.
 The mechanic can not duplicate the problem.
 Please provide further details.
-This power steering fluid issue occurred 07/23/2003.

-The vehicle is a 2001 Chrysler Pt Cruiser.
 Prior to receiving a recall notice on the power steering hose.
 On 2 separate occasions I had my oil changed the mechanic said he topped off my power steering fliud it was a little low.
 When I received the recall notice I arranged to have the hose repaired (serra crysler,Jeep etc).
 I was told by the mechanic that the hose was damaged and must be replaced.
 The check engine light came on after diagonistic checking I was told that the power steering switch was bad and needed replacing.
 This cost $68.
 00. My question is if the powering steering assist hose,piping & connections are bad, did that contribute to the power steering switch going bad? the manager jay jordon said that one had nothing to do with the other.
 So I paid for the switch & labor.
 Could someone let me know if this is a contributing factor so others will be prepared to pay the extra cost.
-This problem occurred on Oct.
-27, 2002.

 |Problem Category||Number of Problems|